rrichards7/Throttle-Control/README.md

 ## SolidWorks Throttle Assembly ##

 The servo motor must connect to the snowmobile's throttle cable in order to push/release it - giving the motor more/less gas respectively.
 A simple solution has been designed and created in SolidWorks - which consists of two pieces (1) servo motor attachment and (2) cable lock.
+These parts were printed at Penn State's Makerbot Commons [2].

 The servo motor attachment connects and locks onto a 4-way servo horn (to evenly distribute the torque).
 The attachment allows for the extension piece to move freely while the servo turns, which allows the cable to be pulled in a unique way (outward at an angle rather than a direct angle).